Kesavan-Hex/havoc-wiki/pages/how-tos/submitting_to_gerrit.md

 ## Getting your submission reviewed/merged

 All submitted patches go through a code review process prior to being merged.
-In addition to peer reviews, certain project members have the capability to merge your changes into PixelExperience.
+In addition to peer reviews, certain project members have the capability to merge your changes into Havoc-OS.
 To make sure they get informed:

 1) Add reviewers: